astronomer/docs/software/configure-component-size-limits.md

 description: Learn the ways you can configure the maximum and minimum size of platform and Airflow components on Astronomer Software
 ---

-Astronomer Software allows you to customize the minimum and maximum sizes of most platform and Airflow components.
+Astronomer Software allows you to customize the minimum and maximum sizes of most Astronomer platform and Airflow components.

 ### Astro Units (AU's) {#what-is-an-au}
 Resources are increased or decreased by units of size know as AU's (Astro Units).
 Adding or removing an AstroUnit changes a deployments size by changing: